What Is a Data Retention Policy and How Do You Update It in Google Analytics?Authored by: Katherine Monestel DocuSend.

-Data Retention controls is a new option to set the time range you want to keep data stored in your Google Analytics.
-This new feature will give account owners the opportunity to manage how long user data is stored, in order to meet potential data compliance issues.
-The new storage limitation is intended to help prevent the risk of security breaches.
+Data Retention controls is an option to set the time range during which you want to keep data stored in your Google Analytics account.
+This feature will give account owners the opportunity to manage how long user data is stored, in order to meet potential data compliance issues.
+The storage limitation is intended to help prevent the risk of security breaches.

 Why Is Google Analytics Applying This Data Retention Feature?

-On May 25, 2018, the European Union's General Data Protection Regulation (GDPR) becomes enforceable and will bring about the greatest change to European data security in 20 years.
+On May 25, 2018, the European Union's General Data Protection Regulation (GDPR) became enforceable and brought about the greatest change to European data security in 20 years.
 The GDPR requires companies to limit data so that the only data kept in storage is what is necessary for the purposes for which the data is collected.
-Google Data Retention controls will make GDPR compliance possible for its users.
+Google Data Retention controls make GDPR compliance possible for its users.

 If My Business Is in the United States, Why Should I Limit My Data Retention?

-These are the instructions for setting your Data Retention controls:
+These are the instructions for changing your Data Retention controls: